brambow64/MODULE-X---METRONIUM-CALCULUS---DOMEIN/README.md

   - **natural**
   - **ruis**

-### Natural Projection
+### Natural projection

 A signal is structurally natural when it presents:

 - stable position within one axis
 - consistent angular continuity
-- closed Unicode pattern continuity inside the Domein
+- closed Unicode continuity inside the Domein

-### Ruis Projection
+### Ruis projection

 A signal is structurally non-coherent when it presents:

 - shifting position
 - diffuse or breaking angles
-- scattered or interrupted Unicode pattern continuity
+- scattered or interrupted Unicode continuity

 The meter does not: